 Christmas in Cape May is a festive season filled with lights, decorations, shopping, and Santa.
-Local homes and businesses pull out all the stops with remarkable holiday displays, and shops stay open late for bargain shoppers.
+Local homes and businesses pull out all the stops with remarkable holiday displays, and shops stay open late for shoppers.
 There are lots of special events bringing live music, performances, and seasonal treats.
 All around town, there are trolleys and carriage rides showing visitors the joyful sights of Christmas.

 See the Victorians

-Catch a holiday performance
+Catch a Christmas performance

 The holidays are the perfect time to catch a theater performance, and the shows at the local venues never disappoint.